Wakoná language

-Wakoná (Aconã) is an extinct and unattested, presumed language of eastern Brazil, formerly spoken by the Aconã.
+Wakoná (Aconã) is an extinct language of eastern Brazil, formerly spoken by the Aconã people.
+The Aconã are one of the ethnic components of the Xukuru-Kariri people.
 The dispersed ethnic population numbered an estimated 500 to 1,000 in 1995.

 Geographical distribution

 Wakoná was originally spoken around Lagoa Comprida and in Penedo.
 Loukotka (1968) reported that the remaining ethnic descendants who speak only Portuguese could be found in the city of Porto Real do Colégio.
 They lived near Palmeira dos Índios according to Meader (1978).

+Vocabulary

+Meader (1978)

+Five Xukuru-Kariri word lists collected by Menno Kroeker in Alagoas in 1961 are published in Meader (1978).

+Words recorded from an elderly male pajé (shaman) in Porto Real do Colégio: